 Socialization does not stop once you bring home your puppy.
 It is extremely important to introduce a puppy to new people, dogs, other animals, and a variety of situations during their first four months.

-introducing a puppy to new environments, sounds, surfaces to stand on, and handling your puppy in a variety of ways.
+This training should also include introducing a puppy to new environments, sounds, surfaces to stand on, and handling your puppy in a variety of ways.
 Always remember to reward your puppy for friendly interactions!

 While training puppies and adult dogs alike, it is important to remember to listen to your dog and respect his needs.
 Learn about dog body language and recognize when your dog is uncomfortable, and respect his space when he is.

-pat-pet-pause routine to train a hand-shy dog to enjoy getting a belly rub or a scratch behind the ears.
+For example, follow a pat-pet-pause routine to train a hand-shy dog to enjoy getting a belly rub or a scratch behind the ears.